 On 13 July 2008, 48 US soldiers including Mr Pitts were setting up a small base in Wanat, Afghanistan.

-Mr Pitts and eight other US soldiers were manning a tiny outpost just outside the base, which Mr Obama described as "an elevated patch of boulders and sandbags".'One American'
+Mr Pitts and eight other US soldiers were manning a tiny outpost just outside the base, which Mr Obama described as "an elevated patch of boulders and sandbags".

 In the pre-dawn darkness, as many as 200 insurgents attacked with machine guns, mortars and rocket-propelled grenades, and almost immediately Mr Pitts and his team were all wounded.